Global Brands Group: Background

 The history of Global Brands Group can be traced back to 2005 when Li & Fung Limited established a wholesale business focusing on private label and branded apparel in order to broaden its relationships with existing and new retailer customers.
-On 4 December 2013, in preparation for the spin-off from Li & Fung and Listing, Global Brands Group was incorporated in Bermuda.
-On 13 December 2013, it became a wholly owned subsidiary of Li & Fung.
+On December 4 2013, in preparation for the spin-off from Li & Fung and Listing, Global Brands Group was incorporated in Bermuda.
+On 1December 13 2013, it became a wholly owned subsidiary of Li & Fung.

-On 9 July 2014, Global Brands Group was listed on the Main Board of the Hong Kong Stock Exchange by way of introduction as a result of a spin-off from Li & Fung.
+On July 9 2014, Global Brands Group was listed on the Main Board of the Hong Kong Stock Exchange by way of introduction as a result of a spin-off from Li & Fung.
 Its business is now separate and independent from Li & Fung's trading and logistics businesses.

-On 3 December 2014, Global Brands Group, together with David Beckham announced the launch of a joint venture, Seven Global, to drive the continued development of all consumer product categories around David Beckham.
+On December 3 2014, Global Brands Group, together with David Beckham, announced the launch of a joint venture, Seven Global, to drive the continued development of all consumer product categories around David Beckham.

-On 15 June 2016, Global Brands announced a joint venture with Creative Artists Agency for its brand management business called CAA-GBG, which instantly became a global brand management company but post serious financial loss in subsequent years.
+On June 15 2016, Global Brands announced a joint brand management business venture with Creative Artists Agency, called CAA-GBG, which instantly became global but would post serious financial losses in subsequent years.

-On 7 September 2016, Global Brands announced a new joint venture with Katy Perry to grow the Katy Perry brand into new consumer product categories with footwear being the first category to launch.
+On September 7 2016, Global Brands announced a new joint venture with Katy Perry to expand the Katy Perry brand into new consumer product categories with footwear being the first category to launch.

 In October 2018, Bruce Rockowitz stepped down as CEO after the sale of the company’s North American assets to Nasdaq-listed Differential Brands Group at US$1.2 billion.
 Richard Nixon Darling was appointed CEO and presided over the beginning of the end of the company.